-Respite Care is a temporarily sense of relief for a primary or family caregiver by offering their patient alternative care options.
 Respite care allows primary caregivers to take a break from their usual duties of being responsible for their patients, allowing them to take care of themselves.
 Respite care is deemed an umbrella term that covers short term relief for a primary caregiver that is normally responsible for an elderly individual or someone that is ill.

 Who Can Provide Respite Care?

 Respite care can come in various forms, such as with a trained and skilled caregiver or through enrolling your loved one into an adult day care.
 There is no ‘one size fits all’ for respite care, as each individual and family will have different needs that they need to be met.
 Before making a formal decision about respite care, it is important to take the patients needs in mind, as that may influence the decision that is best for all parties.
 The most basic form of respite care is when a primary or familial caregiver asks for someone to temporarily take their place.
 This person could be a family member, friend or someone else that they trust with their patient.
 It is important to note that these individuals are more than likely not professional caregivers, but rather people that are willing to lend his or her time to help out the primary caregiver.